capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

 ### Guideline: It's OK to make mistakes

-Pressing the "Merge" button can be pretty stressful the first few times you do it, but don't worry about making mistakes.
+Pressing the "Merge" button can be pretty stressful the first times you go it.
+Fear not.
+Mistakes can happen.
 The main branches of the SuperCollider project are heavily protected against truly disastrous errors, and everything else is easily reversible.

 ### Guideline: Assume good faith